LB presents the Full Story of a Football Genius best known by the Nickname; “Capitan Futuro”.

-Yes, everyone knows about his Leadership Roles and Roma longivity but few consider our Daniele De Rossi’s Biography which is quite interesting.
+Yes, everyone knows about his Leadership Roles and Roma longevity but few consider our Daniele De Rossi’s Biography which is quite interesting.
 Now without further adieu, let’s Begin.

-Daniele De Rossi Childhood Story Plus Untold Biography Facts –Early Life
+Daniele De Rossi Childhood Story – Early Life:

 Due to his leadership and dedication on the pitch, he has been given the nickname Capitan Futuro (“future captain”) by Roma fans and the media, as he was tipped to succeed Totti as Roma’s captain.
 This emotional succession came the day Totti hung his boots.